PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ::: details A polling source finishing over {{ $site.themeConfig.base_credits_price.seconds }} seconds per execution

-Consider a long running source that polls a large dataset like an new **RSS - New Item in Feed** that takes 60 seconds total to finish polling per execution.
+Consider an a source (like **RSS - New Item in Feed** for instance) that takes 60 seconds total to finish polling, per execution.

 Each execution of this source would result 1 credit because: